-The University of Toronto is dedicated to supporting entrepreneurship.
-Besides this course one of the ways it is supported in the Faculty of Engineering is through The Hatchery.
+The University of Toronto is dedicated to supporting entrepreneurs.
+Besides this (and several other such courses) one of the ways it is supported in the Faculty of Engineering is through Engineering Hatchery.
 If you have the entrepreneurial spirit or an entrepreneurial idea, The Hatchery will provide you with the tools and resources to take you to the next level.
 This course is the perfect place for you to start.
-Visit: http://hatchery.engineering.utoronto.ca/
+Visit: https://hatchery.engineering.utoronto.ca/ If you have conflict(s) with these dates/hours (perhaps because you are working) talk to the instructor and alternate arrangements will be made for you.

-Hatchery Speaker Series / Guest Speaker Report
+Hatchery Speaker Series / Guest Speaker Reports